andyfengc/andyfengc.github.io/_drafts/authentication tutorial 4 - token-based authentication.md

 	`Microsoft.IdentityModel.Tokens` - Includes types that provide support for SecurityTokens, Cryptographic operations: Signing, Verifying Signatures, Encryption.
 	`Microsoft.Owin.Security.Jwt` - Middleware that enables an application to protect and validate JSON Web Tokens.
 	`System.IdentityModel.Tokens.Jwt` - Includes types that provide support for creating, serializing and validating JSON Web Tokens. used forgenerating and validating jwt tokens
-	`Thinktecture.IdentityModel.Core`

-1. We can use `System.IdentityModel.Tokens.Jwt`(or even another package) to generate the token.
+	We can use `System.IdentityModel.Tokens.Jwt`(or even another package) to generate the token.
 Typically, we use HMACSHA256 with SymmetricKey:

 		private const string SecretBase64 = "db3OIsj+BXE9NZDy0t8W3TcNekrF+2d/1sFnWG4HnV8TZY30iTOdtVWJG8abWvB1GlOgJuQZdcF2Luqm/hccMw==";